 Too many people are confused about the relationship between exercise and mental health.
-On one side, skeptics say exercise isn’t a suitable replacement for prescribed medication or psychotherapy.
+On one side, sceptics say exercise isn’t a suitable replacement for prescribed medication or psychotherapy.
 Fitness gurus, though, advocate that disorders originate from a lack of exercise and poor diet.
 Thankfully, the research is in, and it turns out there’s some truth to both arguments.
-In this article, Walter Keating Jr. – Toronto-based fitness coach and triathlon trainer, discusses how you can use running to ease your depression.
+In this article, Walter Keating Jr. – a Toronto-based fitness coach and triathlon trainer, discusses how you can use running to ease your depression.
+Read more about running here. https://

 For people with mild or moderate depression symptoms, exercise alone may be enough to kick the blues in the butt.
 People with severe depression, though, should only consider exercise as a complementary treatment.
 Regardless of how depression impacts you, never stop taking your medication without seeing your doctor or therapist.